About Wellville

 Wise words!
 Art by https://www.instagram.com/miki__mu/

-Wellville is distinctive in that we don’t have a set of programs to implement.
-We don’t award grants.
-We don’t even take the same approach in all of the W5 communities!
-Here’s how we approach our work:
+Wellville was distinctive in that we didn’t have a set of programs to implement.
+We didn’t award grants.
+We didn’t even take the same approach in all of the W5 communities!

 1. The heart of the matter is moving from short-term self interest to long-term shared interest.
 It’s easy to think of examples of individuals, institutions and systems that fall into this trap: Election cycles.
 Quarterly returns.
 Philanthropic grants.
 In contrast, health and equity require that we transform thinking and systems to create long-term outcomes.